 - Type: System.Object

 The object to compare with the current instance.

 An object that determines whether the current instance and other are equal.

 Return ValueType: System.Boolean

 true if the two objects are equal; otherwise, false.

 The method supports custom structural comparison of array and tuple objects.
 This method in turn calls the comparer object's IEqualityComparer.Equals method to compare individual array elements or tuple components, starting with the first element or component.
 The individual calls to IEqualityComparer.Equals end and the method returns a value either when a method call returns false or after all array elements or tuple components have been compared.

 The default equality comparer, EqualityComparer<Object>.Default.Equals, considers two NaN values to be equal.
-However, in some cases, you may want the comparison of NaN values for equality to return false, which indicates that the values cannot be compared.
+In some cases, however, you may want the comparison of NaN values for equality to return false, which indicates that the values cannot be compared.
 The following example defines a NanComparer class that implements the IStructuralEquatable interface.
 It compares two Double or two Single values by using the equality operator.
 It passes values of any other type to the default equality comparer.